 The LST fields indicate the SL_2_LST product is producing values in line with expectations for both SLSTR-A and SLSTR-B. There are no distinct issues or non-physical values evident.
 Cloud contamination appears to be at a minimum, although there appears to be some excessive cloud clearing in some regions particularly at night.
 This is supported by the sampling ratio which is lower than would be expected over parts of the Sahara and Asia.
 The excessive cloud clearing seems to be equally evident in SLSTR-A and SLSTR-B which indicate the cloud coefficients ADF need tuning for both instruments once the ongoing issue regarding the temporal interpolation is resolved.
 Comparing this effect from the previous cycles indicates the same regions are subject to excessive cloud clearing.
-This has been raised as an SPR with the lack of temporal interpolation of the ECMWF Skin Temperature being the root cause.
-This issue is high priority and is being implemented into the next release.
+This issue is being implemented into the next release.